appfog/af/README.md

-# VMC
+# AF

-The VMware Cloud CLI.
-This is the command line interface to VMware's Application Platform
+The AppFog CLI.
+This is the command line interface to AppFog.com

+af is based on vmc but will have features specific to the AppFog service as well as having the default target set to AppFog's service

 _Copyright 2010-2011, VMware, Inc. Licensed under the MIT license, please see the LICENSE file.
 All rights reserved._

-    Usage: vmc [options] command [<args>] [command_options]
+    Usage: af [options] command [<args>] [command_options]
-    Try 'vmc help [command]' or 'vmc help options' for more information.
+    Try 'af help [command]' or 'af help options' for more information.

-    Currently available vmc commands are:
+    Currently available af commands are:

     Getting Started
       target [url]                                 Reports current target or sets a new target